spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/parameterize-manifests/index.md

 This can be applied to a wide-range of use-cases, but we will focus on using a pipeline parameter to specify the target namespace.

-## Configure your Pipeline Parameters
+## Configure your pipeline parameters

 First we will register a pipeline parameter in the "configuration" tab of the pipeline editor (only the __Name__ is required):